A balance board is an excellent tool for keeping your body active throughout the day or practicing your surfing balance on land.

 Tilt the front of the board gradually until it comes into contact with the ground.
-Tilt backwards until the back of the board makes contact with the floor.
+Next, tilt backward until the back of the board makes contact with the floor.

-This is a wonderful method to improve your ankles.
-Just make sure you do the motions slowly and gently, with a firm core.
+This is a wonderful method to improve your ankle strength and mobility.
+Make sure you make the motions slowly and gently, with a firm core.

-Begin by balancing your weight on one foot with the other leg raised to your torso.
+Begin by balancing your weight on one foot on the balance board with the other leg raised to your torso.
 Keep the core taut and the body still, and move the board in all directions.

 Begin with forward and backward tilts, followed by left and right Tilts.
 After that, try a round-the-clock shimmy.
 The stabilization muscles of the ankles are strengthened while the core is engaged through this balance board workout.

 You may combine the preceding two balance board workouts now.
 Begin by tilting the board to the left until the edge touches the floor.
-Then complete a backwards tilt, a tilt to the right, and finally a forwards tilt in one fluid 360-degree turn.
+Then complete a backward tilt, a tilt to the right, and finally, a forward tilt in one fluid 360-degree turn.
 This should be done in a methodical manner of rotation.

 Keep your body balanced throughout the movement and really work the ankle muscles.
-Make sure to do this motion slowly and precisely, and repeat it at least 60 times.
-Then you can perform the motion in the other direction.
+Make this motion slowly and precisely, and repeat it at least 60 times.
+Then you can perform this action in the other direction.

 Balance on one foot

-Raise one foot up to your torso and position it in the middle of the board.
+Raise one foot to your torso and position it in the middle of the balance board.
 Keep a steady balance and maintain this position for as long as possible.
-The ststabilizatio muscles of the ankles will be strengthened by performing this drill with your other foot.
+The stabilization muscles of the ankles will be strengthened by performing this drill with your other foot.
 Repeat the procedure with your alternate leg.

 Stand up straight with your feet on the outer edges of the balance board.
 Find your equilibrium, squat down, and then lower your body.
 You may move your hands in front of you and bring them together as you discover this posture.